 The Vendee is probably the best compromise for distance, weather and value for money in France.
 Need convincing?
 See some videos of the Vendee.

 Choose the right holiday property - We have a range of specially selected holiday cottages, gites and villas in the Vendee.
 We know every property, so we can answer any question that you may have.

 Get the best deals on your ferry, or flight and car hire - It can be difficult to get the best deal when juggling the accommodation reservation and the travel at the same time - a "chicken and egg" situation...
 We can to hold an option for you on your chosen property while you book your travel, giving you more time to get the best prices.
 Our Vendee travel page has suggestions to help you as well as distances from the ferry ports to allow you to compare crossings and journey times easily.
 There are also details of the fly-drive options for the Vendee.
 The usual budget airlines go to Nantes and La Rochelle, leaving only a short drive into the Vendee.

-Get the best service - Our aim is to provide you with a simple English-speaking contact for your booking without the high fees or service charges that many rental booking platforms apply, offering you ease of booking and the best value for money.
+Get the best service - Our aim is to provide you with a simple English-speaking contact for your booking, with clear pricing and personal knowledge of the properties and the area, offering you ease of booking and the best value for money.